 Even when you are alone together and 2 metres apart, you should continue to wear a face covering.

-In some circumstances it may be better to remove the mask if wearing one:
+In some circumstances, you may need to remove the mask if wearing one:

-- makes it harder for you and your loved one to communicate
+- makes it harder for you and the person you are visiting to communicate

-- means your loved one may not be able to recognise you
+- means the person you are visiting may not be able to recognise you

-If you find it difficult to wear a face covering, it's okay to wear a full face visor or face shield instead.
-They are not as good as wearing a face covering, and may not fully protect your loved one or yourself but you'll still get some level of protection.
-You may also be asked to wear a protective apron.
+If you find it difficult to wear a face covering, it's OK to wear a full face visor or face shield instead.
+They are not as effective as a face covering.
+Wearing one may not fully protect you and your loved one, but you'll still get some level of protection.

 You will still need to do all the other things to protect yourself and others from COVID-19.